 I've seen ads for other barefoot classes that look similar.
 Why should I take your class?
-After 15 years of refining my barefoot massage, I'm excited to be partnered with another instructor, Jeni, who has 12 years of barefoot massage experience.
+With 17 years of refining my barefoot massage, I'm excited to be partnered with another instructor, Jeni, who has 15 years of barefoot massage experience.
 Together, we've taken our real world techniques and rolled them into a class jam packed with information on how to not only give a barefoot massage, but how to actually USE your feet as a therapeutic tool.

 I am smaller therapist.
 Do I need to take the advanced class?
 Smaller therapists have one thing going for them that larger therapists don't--small feet.
 The use of a smaller tool will make the therapist's work more specific and therefore deeper.
 An understanding of how to use your feet as a specific trigger point tool will be very effective.
 If you work primarily on women, you may not want to take the advanced class, but I definitely recommend it if your client base consists of larger clients who want the deep work.